jyoullreddit/styleguide/javascript/README.md

 ## Blocks

   - Use braces with all multi-line blocks.
 Single-line functions are okay if short.
-Do not use single-line conditionals.
+Single-line equality conditionals are okay if short.

     ```javascript
     // bad